wheval/sendpay/README.md

 ## 📋 Project Overview

 SendPay is an MVP payment platform that allows users to:
-- **Send & Receive Money** - Create payment requests and share them with others
+- **STRK/USDC to NAIRA in minutes** - Fast crypto-to-fiat conversion
 - **Manage Digital Wallets** - Integrated with Cavos SDK for Starknet wallet creation
 - **Withdraw to Bank** - Convert digital assets to fiat currency via bank transfers
 - **Track Transactions** - Complete history of all payment activities